The Amazing Race 16: Critical response

 The Amazing Race 16 received mostly negative reviews.
 Andy Dehnart of reality blurred called it a "relatively weak season".
 Michael Hewitt of the Orange County Register wrote that "stupidity and luck ruled, and the game-changing plays came via two lethal U-Turns.
 As TV in general goes, season 16 was fine entertainment.
 But as 'The Amazing Race' goes, it was a disappointment."
 Daniel Fienberg of HitFix wrote that "there were too many dull teams and too many dull tasks and too little rewarding of excellence or punishing of the stupidity that ran amuck all season long.
 This group of contestants got to see some great locations and do some great stuff, but nothing was hard enough or challenging enough.
 Even a lame season of 'The Amazing Race' is still better than most of what passes for reality TV.
 Perhaps, though, this 'Amazing Race' installment has just paled in comparison to a classic All-Star edition of 'Survivor' currently being played out."
 In 2016, this season was ranked 24th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.
 Conversely, Luke Dwyer of TV Fanatic called this season a blast, praised the locations and tasks, and said that it "was one of the more entertaining in recent memory and Dan and Jordan's victory was well deserved."
+Daron Aldridge of Box Office Prophets wrote "my thoughts on this entire season are positive."